ftc14382/robot_code_2019/python/README.md

 The only trouble that I encountered was that I had to turn on access
 in: Settings | Privacy | Camera.
 I couldn't access the camera until Turned access on and allowed desktop apps to access the camera.

+When I was having trouble, I tried using the generic "USB Video Device" instead of the "HD Pro Webcam C920" but that didn't have any effect.
+After I got the camera working, I switched back to the "HD Pro Webcam C920" driver and Python/OpenCV continued to work.